|Name||Robert T. Matsui|

-Asian - Japanese - Moderate-to-Liberal - Married - Methodist - Straight -
+Asian - Japanese - Married - Methodist - Straight -

 |Info||Robert T. Matsui first campaigned in 1978 for the congressional seat serving Sacramento, California, persuading voters that he would bring to office �a new form of statesmanship.� Having entered the race as an underdog candidate, then-vice mayor Matsui was helped to victory by a team of hundreds of committed volunteers.
 Now a twenty-five year veteran of the House of Representatives, Matsui continues to fulfill his promise.
 He frequently receives accolades for bringing extraordinary levels of dedication, competence, innovation, and integrity to his public service. |

 As a senior member of the Committee on Ways and Means, Representative Matsui has been intricately and substantially involved with the Committee�s portfolio of complex public policy issues including tax, international trade, social security, health care, and welfare reform.
 He currently serves as ranking minority member of the Social Security Subcommittee, and has previously held posts as ranking minority member of the Oversight Subcommittee, acting chair of the Trade Subcommittee, and acting chair of the Human Resources Subcommittee.
 Matsui has played crucial roles in developing and passing legislation that has become the foundation for some of the Ways and Means Committee�s most successful programs over the past two decades.